 See how long COVID-19 lives on steel, cardboard, plastic, and airborne – Why it is easily transmitted – See pictures

-This is how long coronavirus lives on steel, cardboard, plastic — and airborne, says New England Journal of Medicine study
+This is how long coronavirus lives on steel, cardboard, plastic — and airborne, says a New England Journal of Medicine study

 The scientists found that SARS-CoV-2, the virus that causes COVID-19, was detectable in the air for up to three hours, up to four hours on copper, up to 24 hours on cardboard, and up to 2 to 3 days on plastic and stainless steel.